Release Checklist Prompts: 13 Templates for Safe Production Deploys

 • No customer comms — support is blindsided.

-• End every checklist with a single GO / NO-GO line — forces a decision.
+• End every checklist with a single GO / NO-GO line.
+It forces a decision instead of a vibe.

-• Make alerts armed a NO-GO condition, not a warning.
+• Make “alerts armed” a NO-GO condition, not a warning.
+A silent alert is worse than no alert.

-• Always do expand → migrate → contract on schemas.
-One PR per phase.
+• Always do expand → migrate → contract on schemas, one PR per phase, so any single step rolls back cleanly.

-• 5% canary for 30 min beats 100% rollout in 5 min for any change touching a hot path.
+• A 5% canary for 30 minutes beats a 100% rollout in 5 minutes for anything touching a hot path.
+Automated metric gates (auto-rollback on >1% error rate) are what make progressive delivery boring.

-• Practice the rollback before you need it.
-A rollback rehearsal catches stale runbooks.
+• Rehearse the rollback before you need it.
+A dry run is how you find the stale runbook.

-• Tie release notes to a diff, not a feature wishlist — keeps them honest.
+• Tie release notes to a diff, not a feature wishlist.
+Feed the model git diff, not your roadmap.

 • Avoid Friday releases unless on-call is staffed through the weekend.